 ÉY SWÁYEL

-In 2024, Tourism Abbotsford collaborated with Ovila Mailhot (Ovi), a talented self-taught artist with roots in the Nlaka’pamux and Sto:lo Nations, to design a unique wordmark to be used to highlight Indigenous businesses, products and stories.
+Tourism Abbotsford, with guidance from local First Nations community members, worked with local Sq’éwqel (Seabird Island) designer Ovila Mailhot (Ovi), a talented artist specializing in Coast Salish Graphic Art & Design.
+Ovi designed a unique wordmark to be used to highlight Indigenous businesses, products and stories.

 Reflecting on its significance, Ovi expressed, “When we wake daily, we’re thankful to see the sun.
 I see the sun as good medicine.
 Representing healing, growth, and life’s energy giving abundance.
 Feeling at peace under the sun from the warmth that it radiates.”